-11.0 PLANNING PERMISSION
+11. PLANNING PERMISSION

 11.1 If a pavement licence is granted, or deemed to be granted, the applicant will also benefit from deemed planning permission to use the land for anything done pursuant to the licence while the licence is valid and remains in force.
-A separate planning application is therefore not required.

-12.0 HAZARDS OR OBSTRUCTIONS ON THE HIGHWAY
+12. HAZARDS OR OBSTRUCTIONS ON THE HIGHWAY

-12.1 Notwithstanding the grant or deemed grant of a licence, the highway authority has advised the Council that it reserves the right to remove items that present a hazard or obstruction to highway users.
+12.1 Notwithstanding the grant or deemed grant of a licence, the highway authority reserves the right to remove items that present a hazard or obstruction to highway users.

-ANNEX A - PUBLIC NOTICE
+ANNEX A - TEMPLATE PUBLIC NOTICE